 11.5 What are the uses of the carbon emission spectrum?

-It is used in astrophysics, environmental monitoring, industrial material analysis, and quality control.
+The spectrum is used in astrophysics, environmental monitoring, industrial quality control, and research applications in nanotechnology and biomedicine.

 for more information, leave a comment regarding this topic